Caveatron/Caveatron/README.md

 ### Documentation
 - Bill of Materials
+- Setup & Calibration Instructions
+- Excel Calculators for Initial Calibration
-Will include assembly notes once they are prepared.
+Will include assembly instructions once they are prepared.

 ### Electronics
 - Schematic diagram